libc0607/rtl88x2cu-20230728/README.md

  - LB-LINK said the issue above can be a power failure, and a proper 3.3V power supply is needed.
 I was using 3.3V/1A, so I recommend at least 3.3V/2A

 To-do:
- - Custom hardware module design using RTL88x2CU chip
+ - Custom hardware module design using RTL88x2CU chip: done, see [here](https://oshwhub.com/libc0607/rtl88x2cu_rfpa5542_20mm_demo_v1p0)
  - ...